-- one-dimensional standing waves,
+• one-dimensional standing waves,

-- one-dimensional travelling waves,
+- one-dimensional travelling waves.

-- impedance (sound absorbing) boundary conditions,
+- impedance (sound absorbing) boundary conditions.

 - modes in a rectangular room,

 - modes in more complex spaces,

-- one-dimensional spherical waves,
+- one-dimensional spherical waves, sound radiation from a sphere, and

 - sound radiation from a sphere, and

-- sound radiation from more complex shapes.
+sound radiation from more complex shapes.

-The user should understand these BEM specific concepts:
+- The user should understand these BEM specific concepts:

 - advantages and disadvantages when compared to other techniques.

 - interior versus exterior problems,

-- element types.
+- element types,

-- mesh size (6 elements per wavelength),
+mesh size (6 elements per wavelength).

 - non-uniqueness difficulty (CHIEF points),

 - symmetry, and

+direction of normals

-- direction of normals.
+- direction of normal: